A Detailed Guide to Shingles

-Shingles is a painful disease caused by reactivation of the same virus that causes chickenpox, the varicella zoster virus.
+Shingles is a painful condition caused by the reactivation of the varicella-zoster virus, the same virus that causes chickenpox.
 Shingles, also called herpes zoster, attacks nerve cells and causes severe nerve pain and a skin rash that appears over the affected nerve.

-Shingles develops in people who have had chickenpox in the past.
-The chickenpox virus (varicella zoster virus) can remain in the body in an inactive form for years.
-In some people, the dormant virus is reactivated later in life by something that stresses the immune system, such as an illness.
+Shingles develops in people who had chickenpox.
+The varicella-zoster virus can remain in the body in an inactive form for years.
+In some people, the dormant virus reactivates later in life by something that stresses the immune system, such as an illness.

-Shingles is not spread through contact with a person who has shingles.
-However, a person who has never had chickenpox can contract chickenpox from a person with shingles through direct contact with the shingles rash.
+A person cannot get shingles through contact with a person who has it.
+However, a person who never had chickenpox can get chickenpox from a person with shingles through direct contact with the shingles rash.

 Common symptoms of shingles

-- Itching, tingling, or severe burning or shooting pain that precedes a rash, often on one side of the torso
+- sensation of an itching, tingling, or severe burning or shooting pain that precedes a rash

 Serious symptoms that might indicate complications of shingles